Last update 5/2/2024

 Distortion, in context to the electric guitar.
-A specific type of tone often described as a “gritty,” growling or ballsy.
-Its usually achieved by high gain settings on an amp.
-The opposite to distortion is, referred to as a “clean” or low gain tone.
+A specific type of tone is often described as “gritty,” growling, or ballsy.
+It’s usually achieved by high-gain settings on an amp.
+The opposite of distortion is referred to as a “clean” or low gain tone.

 Distortion pedals are designed to allow the player to dial in the type of distortion desired.
 For most players, the level of distortion is key to their overall tone.
 A distorted guitar sound is a crucial component for many genres like rock, blues, metal, acid, and punk, to mention a few.

-Distortion pedals – what’s the difference between overdrive, distortion, and fuzz?
+Distortion Pedals Buying Guide – What’s the difference between overdrive, distortion, and fuzz?

 Technically, all three of these guitar effects fall under the distortion category.
 Depending on the type of clipping, “overdrive,” “distortion,” and “fuzz” are names given to different distortion types.

 Distortion is a broad term, and the types of distortion that commonly describe it are as follows.

 Considered the “traditional distortion,” it is achieved through hard clipping.
 However, the process is almost the same as with overdrives.
 This harder clipping produces a harsher or “scorched” kind of tone.

 This type of clipping produces more harmonic content.
 Not to get too geeky about it.
 We could say that more boosted “overtones” with each sound you make with your distortion turned on.

 This makes classic distortion an excellent choice for lead sections or power chords.
 Playing more than two or three notes simultaneously might sound a bit “muddy.”